rbryan13/winthrop-pibot/README.md

 The Pi served up static HTTP pages, and responded to AJAX requests from the browser.
-One web page controlled the motor speed and steering; another controlled the expressive eyebrows on a hand-drawn face and blinked LED eyes.
+One web page controlled the motor speed and steering; another controlled the expressive eyebrows on a hand-drawn face, and blinked LED eyes.

 Additional pages did adminstrative functions like servo calibration or command a system shutdown.